We’ve struggled with this a lot.

 Dive deeper into this topic by listening to the following episode of The Balanced Educator Podcast:

-If you want your students to remember you for teaching them how to live mindfully, click here to get our Introduction to Mindfulness module for free.
+If you want your students to remember you for teaching them how to live mindfully, click here to get our Introduction to Mindfulness unit in Educalme for free.